 Then, you will see how easy it is to eliminate the limescale.
 You may also have to unclog the sink (simply pick up drain blockers from the supermarket).
 Once you have done those tasks, give one last wipe down of all surfaces in the kitchen.
 You need to clean the doors, cupboards and appliances.
 Then, vacuum and mop the floors.

-Your bedroom is one of the most important areas in your rental to getting your security deposit back.
+Your bedroom is one of the most important areas in your rental for the end of tenancy cleaning.
 Begin with clearing out any rubbish and wipe down all surfaces and cupboards.

 You will also have to make sure that you have not forgotten any personal belongings.
 Make sure to vacuum the floors and use a dust pan and brush to get to those hard-to-reach places.

 As a final step, wash the windows.
 Then, use a fresh-smelling spray to give your bedroom a clean scent.
 Your landlord will appreciate it!

 You need not to worry because deep cleaning your bathroom is not that hard as you think.
 Start with the toilet.
 Assort bleach around the bowl and let it sit for 15-20 minutes.
 Then, use the toilet brush to deep clean the bowl.

 Flush any excess remaining and then move onto the sink.
 Here, you can use the very same procedure as the kitchen.
 Make sure that all limescale is gone.
 The bath and shower follows the exact same protocol.

 Once you have done all those steps, make sure to get rid of any loose bottles and other items for personal care.
 Do not forget to throw out the toilet brush you used, too.
 Wipe down the wall tiles and wash the mirrors.
 And as a final step, mop the floor.

 Remove any furniture that is yours and does not belong in the property.
 Vacuum the floors, dust every surface and do not forget to air the room out by opening the windows.